 Step 1: Find the eggs and/or caterpillars

 The best way to do this is to visit milkweed plants daily that you know are already established and if you planned ahead, are already in your backyard!
-If you don’t have any luck finding milkweed plants or caterpillars, you can also order monarch rearing kits like this that contain caterpillars
+If you don’t have any luck finding milkweed plants or caterpillars, you can also order monarch rearing kits like this from Monarch Watch that contain live caterpillars .

 Step 2: Choose a container

 Put the eggs or caterpillars in a container and line with paper towels.
-Here are some great butterfly container ideas.
 Eggs only take 4 days to hatch and caterpillars will form a chrysalis within 2 weeks.
 Caterpillars have a HUGE appetite and can eat 200X their weight in Milkweed!
 A single caterpillar can easily defoliate a milkweed planted in a 1 gallon container so plan accordingly.
-Provide fresh leaves daily or enclose the entire milkweed plant!
+Provide fresh leaves daily or enclose the entire milkweed plant.
 Larvae will survive best and attain a large size if you keep the food fresh, the container clean, and the humidity low.

 Step 3: Clean the cage regularly

 The caterpillars are eating constantly so they will generate a lot of frass (cute name for you know what).
-This frass should be collected every few days and you can replace the bottom of the container with more paper towels.
+This frass should be collected every few days in order to keep the larvae healthy and you can replace the bottom of the container with more paper towels or parchment paper.
 You can even sprinkle it on your plants outside to give them a nitrogen boost!

 Step 4: Keep feeding the hungry caterpillars!